geoffcline/gdcblog/content/posts/parking.md

 It shows you garages on the Amazon campus and hours of operation.
 Free hours are also listed, if applicable.
 The free hours are hand if you are going downtown for pleasure outside of the core working hours.

-It also shows *availbility data* (e.g., the percentage free in a garage), but this isn't very useful in the time of COVID.
+It also shows *availability data* (e.g., the percentage free in a garage), but this isn't very useful in the time of COVID.

 ## Amazon Internal Resources

 You can view a [list of parking garages](https://amazon-slu.luum.com/commute/content/parking/slu-parking-garages), but it's better to use the app.

-I reccomend saving [this PDF](https://amazon-slu.luum.com/commute/content/parking/seattle-campus-parking-neighborhood-map) of garage locations to your phone.
+I recommend saving [this PDF](https://amazon-slu.luum.com/commute/content/parking/seattle-campus-parking-neighborhood-map) of garage locations to your phone.
-- blue dot is enterance
+- blue dot is entrance
-- grey triangle is building enterance
+- grey triangle is building entrance
 - grey arrow indicates one way streets
 - save PDF to mobile